davidcediel12/courseProjectGettingAndCleaningData/CodeBook.md

 2. *test_x*, *train_x*, *test_y* and *train_y*: Dataframes that store the data which was reading from the .txt files in the data folder

+3. *subject_test* and *subject_train*: Dataframe which contain the subjets

+4. *bigSubject*: The result of merge subject_test and subject_train

-3. *bigX* and *bigY*: This variables are the result of merging the test and train data
+5. *bigX* and *bigY*: This variables are the result of merging the test and train data

-4. *features_names*: Used for read *features.txt*, which contain the name of all variables of *X*, with that variable I can change the column names of X
+6. *features_names*: Used for read *features.txt*, which contain the name of all variables of *X*, with that variable I can change the column names of X

-5. function *changeNames*: Used to map number -> activity for made descriptive names
+7. function *changeNames*: Used to map number -> activity for made descriptive names

-6. *activities*: Factor for split the dataset and can find the mean for every variable separated by activity
+8. *activities*: Factor for split the dataset and can find the mean for every variable separated by activity

-5. *means*: Contain the mean for every variable of *dataset* separated by activity
+9. *means*: Contain the mean for every variable of *dataset* separated by activity

-6. *by_activity*: Contain the dataset grouped by activity
+10. *by_activity_and_subject*: Contain the dataset grouped by activity and subject, with that I can calculate the mean

 ## Tranformations